savannabits/filament-modules/README.md

 ## Installation
 Before you proceed, this guide assumes that you have configured your app fully to work with Laravel Modules.
 If you haven't, follow the [Laravel Modules Docs](https://docs.laravelmodules.com/v9/installation-and-setup) before proceeding.
+We, of course, also assume that you have configured your default filament admin panel.
 You can install the package via composer:

 ```bash